+(over)

 When the boasts and laughter died down, Billy Watson invited Frank to his house.
 "Stay over.
 Meet my family.
 You can't leave tonight anyway."

 "True," said Frank.

 "I'll get you back to the station on my way to work tomorrow.
 You taking a bus south or the train?
 Bus is cheaper."
 "Train, Billy.
 Long as there're porters, that's the way I want to travel."
 "They sure make good money.
 Four hundred, five a month.
 Plus tips."
 They walked all the way.
 "We'll buy you some decent shoes in the morning," said Billy.
 "And maybe a stop at the Goodwill, OK?"
 Frank laughed.
 He had forgotten how raggedy he looked.
-Chicago, braced by wind and a smug twilight sky, was full of strutting, well dressed pedestrians moving quickly-as though meeting a deadline somewhere down sidewalks wider than Lotus roads.
+Chicago, braced by wind and a smug twilight sky, was full of strutting, well dressed pedestrians moving quickly-as though meeting a deadline somewhere down sidewalks wider than any Lotus road.
 By the time they left downtown and entered Billy's neighborhood, night was on its way.
 "Say hello to my wife, Arlene, and this is our little man, Thomas."
 Frank thought Arlene pretty enough for the stage.
 Her pompadour crowned a high, smooth forehead over fierce brown eyes.
 "You all want supper?"
 Arlene asked.

 "No," Billy said.
 "We ate already."
 "Good."
 Arlene was getting ready for her night shift at the metal factory.
 She kissed Thomas on the top of his head as he sat at the kitchen table reading a book.
-Billy and Frank leaned over the coffee table re-arranging its do-dads for space to play tonk, talk and drink beer.
-Earlier when What work you do, Billy > Steel, But we an Strike Now, Solgedown to the Agency to Aget want day work tenthy "Good."
-Arlene was getting ready for her night shift at the " at getting each result is read to recitite and fortery.
-She kissed Thomas on the top of his head as he sat at the kitchen table reading a book."
-Billy and Frank leaned over the coffee table re-arranging its sed dods for space to play tank, talk and drink been.
+Billy and Frank leaned over the coffee table re-arranging its do-dads for space to play tonk, talk and nurse beer.
+"What work you do?" asked Frank.

+"Steel," said Billy.
+"But we on strike now, so I join the line at the Agency and take any day work I can get."
 Earlier when Billy introduced his son to Frank, the boy had lifted his left arm to shake hands, Frank noticed the right one sagging at his side.
 Now, shuffling the deck, he asked what happened to his son's arm.
 Billy arranged his hands in rifle position.
 "Drive by cop," he said.
 "He had a cap pistol.
 Eight years old, running up and down the sidewalk pointing it.
 Some red neck rookie thought his dick was under appreciated by his brother cops."
 "You can't just shoot a kid," said Frank.

 "Cops shoot anything they want.
 This here's a mob city.
 Arlene went a little crazy in the emergency room.
 They threw her out twice.
 But it turned out all right in the end.
 The bad arm kept him off the streets and in the classroom.
 He's a math wiz.
 Wins competitions all over.
 Scholarships pouring in."
 "So the boy cop did him a favor."
 "No. No, no, no. Jesus stepped in and did that.
 He said, 'Hold on there Mr. Police Guy.
 Don't hurt the least of mine.
 He who harms the least of mine disturbs the tranquility of my mind."
 Beautiful, thought Frank.
 Bible stuff works every time every place-except the fire zone.
 "Jesus.
 Jesus!"
 That's what Mike said.
-Red yelled it too.
+Stuff yelled it too.
 "Jesus, God Almighty, I'm fucked, Frank, Jesus, help me."
 The math wiz had no objection to sleeping on the sofa and letting his father's new friend have his bed.
 Frank approached him in the boy's bedroom, saying "Thanks, Buddy."
 "My name is Thomas," said the boy.